virustotalop/AnonymizingText/tools/readme.md

 * Run anonymize-documents.py, you will need a local web server setup with test.html on localhost/test.html
 * pip install -U textblob
 * python -m textblob.download_corpora
-* Run document analysis to get analyzed reports per document and the data averaged overall
+* Run document-analysis.py to get analyzed reports per document and the data averaged